RECAPEM

 • Tube thoracostomy is the definitive treatment and should be performed immediately following needle decompression or finger thoracostomy.

-• Perform RUSH exam.
+• Perform the RUSH exam.

 • Close open chest wounds with a 3-sided occlusive dressing (media below).